vinuv2/DAND/README.md

 # DAND
-Data Analyst Nanodegree projects at Udacity
+TODO:
+  Description; This folder is meant to save projects I've done for Data Analyst Nanodegree course with Udacity.
+  I'll need to setup git client and add existing stuff.